Dharmanand/springBatchDemo/README.md

 # springBatchDemo
-Spring batch demo project taht read data from csv file and write to H2 DB
+Spring batch demo project that read data from csv file and write to H2 in memory DB